2020 Coronavirus Outbreak – How Does It Affect Willow Grove, PA?

 Are there any confirmed cases in Willow Grove, PA?

-As of March 17th, there have been confirmed infections in Montgomery County of COVID-19.
-There have been confirmed infections in New York, New Jersey, Delaware, Maryland, and in other counties in Pennsylvania.
-The increasing spread of infections has led to the closure of school districts and nonessential businesses in the Commonwealth of Pennsylvania.
+There have been confirmed infections in Montgomery County of COVID-19.
+In addition to this county, other infections have been confirmed in neighbor counties as well as in Delaware, Maryland, New Jersey, and New York.
+The increasing trend of infections has led to the closure of school districts and nonessential businesses in the Commonwealth of Pennsylvania.

 During a press conference with Gov. Tom Wolf, Dr. Levine stated: